drduh/YubiKey-Guide/README.md

 ## Prepare hardware

-Power off the device.
+Shut down the computer that will be used to generate keys.

-Disconnect internal hard drives and all unnecessary devices, such as the wireless card.
+Disconnect internal storage and unnecessary peripherals, such as the wireless card.

 # Install software

-Load the operating system and configure networking.
-Optional hardening steps related to networking can be found [below](#network-considerations).
+Boot the computer from the Debian Live USB drive.

+Configure networking to install the required software; see [Network considerations](#network-considerations) for optional restrictions.

 > [!TIP]
 > If the screen locks on Debian Live, unlock with `user` / `live`